umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 - To all addresses which have locked a specified uToken denomination
 - Proportional to their total value locked but not currently unbonding
 - Then weighted by locking tier
-- As calculated at the moment of distribution, either continuously of epoched
+- As calculated at the moment of distribution (each block)

 All parameters mentioned above (dates, amounts, and denominations) must be set using a governance proposal, which creates the incentive program unless impossible under our chosen implementation.